 Attorney Keenan is a former Executive Managing Editor of the Quinnipiac Probate Law Journal.
 He has written articles for legal journals, periodicals and newsletters on the topics of special needs trusts, estate planning and the termination of parental rights.
 He is a frequent speaker at senior centers, assisted living facilities, nursing homes and professional organizations on the topics of elder law, estate planning and special needs trusts.
 He is also on the faculty of both the National Business Institute and Strafford Publications, and regularly educates fellow professionals on estate planning, probate law and Medicaid via nationally broadcast webinars and live seminars in the Hartford County and New Haven County regions.
 Please click here for a schedule of upcoming webinars and seminars.

 Attorney Keenan has served on the Ethics Committee for Bidwell Health Care Center in Manchester, Connecticut and the Public Policy Committee of the Central Connecticut Chapter of the Alzheimer’s Association.
 He is a past Chairman of the Board of Directors for the Glastonbury Chamber of Commerce.
-He currently serves as the outgoing Treasurer of the Connecticut River Valley Chamber of Commerce, and will serve as the Chamber’s Family and Community Engagement Officer for 2018-2019.
-Attorney Keenan is also the outgoing Treasurer for the Glastonbury River Runners Club.
-He serves as Director of two road races in Glastonbury: the Apple Harvest Festival 5K in the fall and the King of Pain 10-Miler in the winter.
+He currently serves as the Family & Community Engagement Officer of the Connecticut River Valley Chamber of Commerce.
+Attorney Keenan is also the former Treasurer for the Glastonbury River Runners Club.
+He is the former Director of two road races in Glastonbury: the Apple Harvest Festival 5K and the King of Pain 10-Miler.
+He has coached recreational soccer, baseball and basketball.

 Attorney Keenan lives in South Glastonbury, Connecticut with his wife and three young boys.
 He enjoys marathon running, camping with his family and fixing up the family’s 19th century federal colonial home.